About

 Photo: Alessandro Ceccarelli

-Paz's work is part of various international public and private collections and has been the subject of numerous catalogues and publications; her work has has been reviewed/featured widely (Art News, Art Press, Modern Painters, Art Forum, Turps Banana, The Guardian, Le Monde, Libération, Beaux-Arts Magazine, New York Times, Reforma, etc…).
+My work is held in public and private collections internationally and has been widely reviewed and featured in publications including Art News, Art Press, Modern Painters, Artforum, Turps Banana, The Guardian, Le Monde, Libération, Beaux‑Arts Magazine, The New York Times, and Reforma, among others.

-In August 2017 Paz unveiled a public sculpture commission at Kunstmuseum Magdeburg, titled Insel der Puppen (Island of Dolls), in steel and enamel.
+In 2017, I unveiled a public sculpture commission at Kunstmuseum Magdeburg titled Insel der Puppen (Island of Dolls), created in steel and enamel.

 All images on website copyright Alicia Paz (except otherwise noted)